wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Gabbi is a tool for declaratively creating tests for web APIs.
 It hopes to solve 2 problems:

-1. Making aPI tests easier to read
+1. Making API tests easier to read
 2. Making testing of http requests more explicit

-To do this gabbi uses yaml to declare the test API calls and the expected response.
+To do this gabbi uses yaml files to declare the test API calls and the expected response which can be ran using gabbi-run.
 For example, lets take a look at a simple web service which has a database of `Thing`s.
 To test the creation of a thing we may have something like:

 ```yaml
 tests: